boshtannik/embedded-nano-mesh/README.md

 ### Broadcast message to all near devices (1 hop)
 Number of hops, sets ammount - for how many devices the packet will be able to jump trough.
 In that case, the packet will travel only to the nearest devices.
-`BROADCAST_RESERVED_IDENTIFIER` - is the identifier, that is reserved in the protocol
+`BROADCAST_RESERVED_IDENTIFIER` - is the identifier, that is reserved by the protocol
-                                  by every device in the network to be treated as it's own.
+                                  for every device in the network to be treated as it's own.
 ```
 #![no_std]
 #![no_main]